Higher Bills Aren’t Always What You Think

 It may not seem like you are using more power than you were, say in July, when your bill was lower.
 Here’s what happens, though.
 We are all inside more often during winter months.
 Temperatures drop and heaters run.
 The TV is on, lights are on more frequently and longer because we have shorter days.
 People tend to take warmer showers.
 Water for those showers is heated, and because it’s colder out, it takes more electricity to heat that water to the temperature you find comfortable.
 Keep in mind, even if you have a gas or propane heater in your home, it still uses electricity to move the warm water or air throughout your house.

 Some households decorate with additional lighting for the holidays, which also draws additional power.
+You may run a space heater to add additional warmth to part of your home.
 You may have guests in your home using heat, showers and appliances such as hair dryers.
 You may find you cook more often or have students at home on winter break using PlayStations, computers or other electronic gadgets.
 Perhaps you use a block heater to start your vehicle.
 These are just some of the ways energy usage may increase during winter months.

 Curious about how much power you use each day?
 You can track that.
 Go to our website, www.myelectric.coop.
 Create an account or sign in to view your usage.
 On the SmartHub landing page, you’ll see a View and Manage My Usage block.
 Click on the Start Now button and analyze your usage.
 This is a great way to track how energy is used in your home or business.